District of Columbia

 In The National Capital Region

-Sponsored By The District Of Columbia Council Of Engineering and
+The District of Columbia Council of Engineering and Architectural Societies (DCCEAS)

-With some changes, the DCCEAS has announced the kick-off for this year's Competition for Outstanding Young Engineer and Architect Research Papers, conducted by the local engineering, architectural, and planning societies for undergraduate and graduate engineering, architecture, and planning students in the National Capital Region.
-The winners in each category of the Paper Competition will be recognized with Certificates and cash awards at the next DCCEAS Engineers Week Banquet in February.
+The DCCEAS has announced the kick-off for this year's Competition for Outstanding Engineer and Architect Research Papers, recommended by the local engineering, architectural, and planning societies for undergraduate and graduate engineering and architectural students in the National Capital Region.
+The winners in each category of the Paper Competition will be recognized with Certificates and cash awards at the DCCEAS Engineers Week Banquet in February each year..

 RULES FOR THE ANNUAL PAPER COMPETITION